Information about Ivabradine

 - ₹135 to ₹220Lupin Ltd3 variant(s)

 - ₹169 to ₹225Abbott2 variant(s)

 - ₹159Torrent Pharmaceuticals Ltd1 variant(s)

 - ₹275 to ₹333Serdia Pharmaceuticals India Pvt Ltd2 variant(s)

 - ₹169 to ₹193Unichem Laboratories Ltd2 variant(s)

 - ₹145 to ₹155Cipla Ltd2 variant(s)

 - ₹99 to ₹144Lloyd Healthcare Pvt Ltd2 variant(s)

 Expert advice for Ivabradine

-- Notify your doctor if there is a change in vision (such as brief increased brightness or colored bright lights).
+- Notify your doctor if there is a change in vision (such as briefly increased brightness or coloured bright lights).
 It usually starts within the first 2 months of taking the medicine.
 It may later go away during the treatment or after stopping the medication.